 Mollie Little is on staff with the Coalition for Christian Outreach (CCO), a campus ministry that partners with churches, colleges and organizations to develop men and women who live out their Christian faith in every area of life.
 She advises Allegheny Christian Outreach, a student-led, evangelical, interdenominational fellowship.
 Her full-time job is mother to three little ones, but she and her husband Jeff love to open their home to students.
 In addition to the Spiritual and Religious Life Office, she can often be found in the Campus Center meeting with students.

 Rabbi Ronald Bernstein-Goff conducts Jewish religious services on campus and works with the religious life staff in promoting and enhancing interfaith programs and activities.
-As a full-time Visiting Professor in the Religious Studies Department, he teaches a variety of courses focusing on aspects of Judaism as well as relationships between Jews, Christians, and Muslims.
+As a full-time Assistant Professor in the Religious Studies Department, he teaches a variety of courses focusing on aspects of Judaism as well as relationships between Jews, Christians, and Muslims.
 “Rabbi Ron” is available for consultation or conversation at his office in Oddfellows.

 Brenda Armstrong is Religious Life Assistant and works with each member of the religious life staff to coordinate religious life activities.
 Brenda began work at Allegheny College as a part-time secretary in the Campus Ministry Office in December of 1989 and became full-time when the community service program was launched and housed under Campus Ministry the following year.
 Brenda’s history with this office makes her an invaluable member of our staff, and her warm hospitality welcomes every visitor.
 Brenda spends much of her spare time reading, crocheting, and enjoying her four grandchildren.